Undergraduate Course: Italian 1 (ELCI08001)

 Auditing (Class only) is not allowed.

-By the end of the first year course, students will have acquired the following skills and competences:
+By the end of the first year course, students will have acquired the following:

-- Receptive competence: they will read, understand and listening short written texts of simple to high level of difficulty and listen with understanding to
+- Receptive competence: they will read and understand short written texts of medium to high level of difficulty and listen with understanding to

 B. Italian Cultural Studies